UKCloud/AzureStack/AzureCLI/Tenants/README.md

         -u <Application Id of the Service Principal> \
         -p <Key generated for the Service Principal>
       ```
+5. Verify that your environment is set correctly to and that AzureStackUser is the active cloud.
+      ```azurecli
+      az cloud list --output table
+      ```
+6. To list command subgroups run:

+      ```azurecli
+      az --help
+7. To list commands for specific subgroup run:

+      ```azurecli
+      az <subgroupname> --help
+      ```

 ## Test the connectivity